WesternFriend/westernfriend.org/README.md

 ## Attribution

-Portions of code for the Store and Cart apps comes used, with permission, from the book [Django 2 by Example](https://www.packtpub.com/application-development/django-2-example) by Antonio Melé.
+Portions of code for the Store and Cart apps come used, with permission, from the book [Django 2 by Example](https://www.packtpub.com/application-development/django-2-example) by Antonio Melé.

 ## Contributors ✨